uwidev/life-disciplines-projects/200 Disciplines/210 🎀 Well-being (EXAMPLE)/210 🎀 Well-being (EXAMPLE).md

   - world
   - skill
   - money
+dynamic: "To achieve a high state of well-being for longevity and prosperity."
 # See the top of [[12 🔂Convergence to Disciplines]] note on what ikigai is
 ---
 [[00 🏠 Main Dashboard]]